Vartulprop/mapsProp/README.md

 4.timeBasedSearch/build/bower_test.min.js is minimised file for the timeBasedSearch functionality

-5.to use the functionality include the dependencies in bower.json file and 2 tags
+5.to use the functionality include the dependencies in bower.json file ,the file described in step 4 and 2 tags

 	1."<map></map>"
 	2."<search></search>"

+in your application.

+6.to change anything please feel free to check the scripts folder. the names of files are self explanatory